mackmoe/arduino-projects/Water_Flow_Sensor/README.md

 ## Usage

-- Ensure that the **water flow sensor model** is correct and is properly connected to the water supply.
+- Ensure that the water flow sensor model is the same one here and is properly connected to the water supply.
 - Start the Arduino, and the flow rate should be displayed on the LCD or Serial Monitor.
 - Use the data to monitor water usage, automate systems, or trigger alerts.
 - The sensor has a 7mm coupling on both sides and is therefore easy to connect to a 6mm hose.
 - The output of the sensor gives 98 pulses per second with a duty cycle of approximately 50% for each liter of fluid passing through per minute: Q [L/min] = fpulse [Hz]/98.

-### Specifications for the water flow sensor model
+### Specifications for water flow sensor model FL-S401A

 - Voltage range: 5-24V
 - Pulse frequency per L/min: 98Hz